Masks to become part of life in California, but rules vary and enforcement is unclear

 “It’s really hard to write someone a ticket when they just lost their job, when they’re living through a time of crisis,” he said.
 “But if it’s egregious, and you’ve talked to yourself into a ticket, then we have no choice.”

-Similarly in Los Angeles County, authorities hoped “kindness and compassion” would be enough to convince the “tiny group” of people who aren’t complying to don masks, Department of Public Health Director Barbara Ferrer said.
+Similarly in Los Angeles County, authorities hoped “kindness and compassion” would be enough to convince the “tiny group” of people who aren’t donning masks, Department of Public Health Director Barbara Ferrer said.
 She urged shop owners to politely refuse service to people without face coverings.

 On trails around Los Angeles, county employees will be on hand to make sure hikers are wearing masks and maintaining appropriate distance, officials said.